Cmac2712/naughtsAndCrosses/README.md

-Naughts and crosses in pure Javascript,
+Naughts and crosses in pure Javascript

 A little project to get better at Javascript.